danleh/wasabi/README.md

     ./emsdk activate latest

     # add emcc to $PATH, e.g., by appending the following line to ~/.profile or ~/.bashrc
+    # WARNING unfortunately, this also exports a quite old emscripten-included clang version,
+    # so maybe do this manually before using emscripten and not for all shells.
     source path/to/your/emsdk/emsdk_env.sh

     # test